 Application of chemical hair removal products is really not good for skin; no matter how attractive are the advertisements.
-It may induce unsightly bad patch on skin as well as regular use of these chemical based products can spoil skin smoothness and make you more prone to “skin lifting,” where the top layer of skin is torn away during waxing treatment resulting in the following:
+It may induce unsightly bad patch on the skin, as well as regular use of these chemical based products, can spoil skin smoothness and make you more prone to “skin lifting,” where the top layer of skin is torn away during waxing treatment resulting in the following:

 - Taking blood-thinning medications;